npalex/Lid-driven-cavity-FENE-P/README.md

 ### Initial and boundary conditions:
 The fluid velocity, stress tensor, conformation tensor, and pressure fields were set equal to zero at time $t = 0$, corresponding to a fluid at rest.
-The Lid velocity was defined according to the following ramp<sup>2</sup>
+The lid velocity was defined according to the following ramp<sup>2</sup>

 $$u(t,x,y=1) = 8\left[1 + tanh8\left(t-\frac{1}{2}\right)\right]x^2(1-x^2), $$